jimmyhang6/Plaid-Lab/README.md

  * This command tells the Terminal to look in the '**PlaidLab**' folder that you’ve just unzipped

 5. Run this command in the Terminal: `/Applications/Atom.app/Contents/Resources/app/atom.sh views/balance.ejs`
- * This command tells Atom to open the two files you’ll be editing.
-You can switch between them at the top in Atom.
+ * This command tells Atom to open the **balance.ejs** file that you’ll be editing.
  * If a screen prompt appears asking about Xcode, click on '**Not now**'

  ![](https://github.com/jimmyhang6/plaid-my-first-app/blob/master/XCode.png)

 6. Run this command in the Terminal: `./run_me.sh`
- * If asked if you want to accept network connections, click “Allow”
+ * This command starts the app we’re going to be using on your computer
- * It starts the app we’re going to be using on your computer
+ * If asked if you want to accept network connections, click '**Allow**'

 7. Go to http://localhost:8001 in your Chrome browser
  * The browser is where your web app will be displayed for you to see
  * You should see a website that says “Plaid Quickstart” at the top